-They help businesses automating their regular tasks and from the users’ point of view, they can be considered as a personal assistant who can respond to enquiries or give recommendations on a certain topic in a real-time manner.
+They help businesses automating their regular tasks and from the users’ point of view, they can be considered as a personal assistant who can respond to inquiries or give recommendations on a certain topic in a real-time manner.

-When integrated into travel businesses, chatbots offer a lot of benefits pre-, during and post-booking, for travelers as well as for companies using them.
+When integrated into travel businesses, chatbots offer a lot of benefits pre-, during, and post-booking, for travelers as well as for companies using them.

 Chatbots’ ease of use and practicality

 Online bookings, and therefore queries prior to booking, can come from anywhere in the world, meaning different time zones and languages.
-Human agents are not always available to provide prompt customer support, whether it is at night, during the holiday season or other peak travel period.
+Human agents are not always available to provide prompt customer support, whether it is at night, during the holiday season, or other peak travel period.

-Other noticeable advantage of this self-service solution, bots use existing platforms or browsers that travelers already have on their phones, which means that they don’t need to download a separate app and clutter their device.
+Another noticeable advantage of this self-service solution, bots use existing platforms or browsers that travelers already have on their phones, which means that they don’t need to download a separate app and clutter their device.
 As chatbots can be implemented on any channel or social network, travelers can approach your brand to seek recommendations, book flights and hotels via different channels like Facebook, Skype, Slack, Twitter, etc, thus increasing your chances of reaching your target audience.

 Finally, users can ask questions in their own words and get a response rather than spending time searching for those answers on your website.
 Conversing is a much easier and pleasant experience to identify the best places to visit, restaurants to go to, etc…